ColinRobbins/ha-hildebrandglow-dcc/README.md

 - Gas Consumption Metric (Today)

   Consumption today in m³
+- Electric Consumption (Year)

+  Consumption for the year to date in kW
 - Gas Cost (Today)

   Cost in pence of GAS used today